Cathay Dragon (Dragonair) Logo

 When the company changed its name, its logo underwent a complete transformation.
 While the dragon’s name remained, the mythical creature is no longer featured in the emblem.
 Replacing it is a light crimson stroke that flutters gracefully, akin to a celestial bird on the sign.
 This image, symbolizing flight with each stroke, reflects the company’s ambitions to reach new heights in the aviation industry.

-The rich raspberry color of the logo, associated with the peony flower, symbolizes wealth, luck, and a prosperous life in many cultures.
-This color choice conveys the favorable prospects and prosperity the company wishes for its clients.
+The rich raspberry color of the logo, associated with the peony flower, symbolizes wealth, luck, and prosperity in many cultures.
+This color choice conveys the favorable prospects and prosperity that the company wishes for its clients.